legorie/50-days-of-code-challenge/README.md

 - [ ] [Learn more about K8S Operators](#)

 ---
+## Day 36:
+26-Nov-2022
+- Discovered a superb GitHub repo for SRE preparation, lovin it : https://github.com/mxssl/sre-interview-prep-guide
+- Covers a lot of ground from deep Linux skills, K8S, DevOps and more

 ## Day 35:
 23-Nov-2022
 - Hands on with Go | https://exercism.org/tracks/go/exercises/pythagorean-triplet